CODED NARRATIVES (2013)

 Berlin, 13.2.2013

 After many great conversations post-performance and numerous emails with questions, here's my reflection that hopefully will contribute to keeping the dialogue open and ongoing.
 This text although clarifying some aspects of the work and my intentions is not meant to be a full explanation of the performance-installation.
-Instead I want to propose some thoughts for further analysis on the experiment.
-And this is by no means a finished thought, but in the interest of time here's something... for now.
+Instead I want to propose some thoughts for further thoughts on the experiment.
+And this is by no means a finished thought, but here's something... for now.

-So I'll start by saying that Coded Narratives is in a sense a manifestation of one of the characterizations of digital culture about which I theorize in Digital Anthropophagy: the so-called user culture, as yet not fully defined, but nevertheless the producer of culture in the internetworked environment.
+Coded Narratives is in a sense a manifestation of the type of digital culture about which I theorize in Digital Anthropophagy: the so-called user culture, as yet not fully defined, but nevertheless the producer of culture in the internetworked environment.
 A player in the double-role of the colonizer and the colonized of thought and data production.

-In Coded Narratives I want to offer a blank space, an empty canvas so to speak, onto which I invite the audience to create its reflection as an interconnected group, by guiding it initially in an attempt to build a narrative.
+In Coded Narratives I wanted to offer a blank space, an empty canvas so to speak, onto which I invite the audience to create its reflection as an interconnected group, by guiding it initially in an attempt to build a narrative.
 Let's say this is a chance to test intersubjectivity.
-For the premiere of this performance-installation, there was a very large group of about 700 people in the main auditorium of Haus der Kulturen der Welt, Berlin at the transmediale/CTM festival performance programs.
-This large number of attendees although not enabling everyone to participate (only 90 people got to submit a text), naturally mirrored hierarchies online/offline to exist in that space.
+For the premiere of this performance-installation, there was a very large group of almost 1.000 people in the main auditorium of Haus der Kulturen der Welt, Berlin at the transmediale/CTM festival programs.
+This large number of attendees although not enabling everyone to participate (only 90 people had a chance to submit a text), naturally mirrored hierarchies online/offline.
 Not everyone wants to participate and that's absolutely fine.
-No one should be forced to do anything.
-But to be fair to those who wanted to feel close to the participation, I invited enough people to create a circle around the campfire onstage with me.
+To create more intimacy, I invited people to create a circle around the campfire onstage with me.
 The audience response was not immediate.
 It may have been the northern European reaction, even though this was an international festival.
-But to be fair, we'll only know for sure as the work interacts with other cultures, and also as I reinforce the invitation and create a better connection to a theme and to the audience.
-Notwithstanding, for this first iteration of Coded Narratives anyone had a chance to respond to the invitation by coming onto the stage, and in 10 minutes or so the circle was formed with about 15 people.
-I knew the single iPad would not reach every hand in the auditorium.
+But to be fair, we'll only know for sure as the work interacts with other cultures.
+Notwithstanding, anyone had a chance to come to the stage, and in about 10 minutes the circle was formed with about 15 people.
+I knew the single tablet would not reach every hand in the auditorium.
 But anyone sitting far in the back would've also had a chance to come forward upon my invitation.
-I know this group dynamic is not perfect, but it was a test nevertheless, as much for me as everyone else.
-The hierarchy formed online may have mirrored what happened in the venue: people farther away from stage/computer terminal tend to be more like mere spectators in user culture.
-But in the interest of speeding things along and involve as many people as possible, the human interface was presented with a theme to respond to and build a narrative along the one-hour experience so that the iPad could travel faster from hand to hand.
-I expected that upon the initial explanations and my own text contribution, which was the first one sent in an attempt to focus the group's attention on the theme, that the other users would have formed some reactive thought and would be ready to type up to 2 lines of text and hit ENTER.
-In my explanatory introduction to the audience I asked them to write something related to the theme of demotion, displacement, irrelevance, how they felt/feel in these circumstances and what might come from these "downgrading" situations (transmediale's theme) or that they could react to the text line before theirs, pose a question to another audience member/user, etc. This information was also printed in the programs and online (see left column).
-But I know that a lot of people don't read about a performance before going to it.
+I know this group dynamic is not perfect, but it was an experimental piece.
+The emerging hierarchy in the venue was similar to our online interactions.
+People farther away from stage/computer terminal tend to be more like mere spectators in user culture.
+But to keep a good flow, involving as many people as possible, the “human interface” was presented with a theme to respond to and build a narrative in the one-hour experience.
+In my introduction onstage, I asked the public to write something related to the theme of demotion, displacement, irrelevance, how they felt/feel in these circumstances and what might come from these "downgrading" situations (transmediale's theme)… or that they could react to the text line before theirs, pose a question to another audience member/user, etc. Some information was also printed in the festivals’ programs and online.
+But I know that a lot of people don't read about a performance before attending it.
 And that's fine as well.
+The text below is a post-performance reflection expressed as an essay.

 Private x Public Dynamics in a group environment: Is there a community?

-Testing Empathy: My interest in Phenomenology in Digital Culture stems vastly from seeing that faster communication technologies and an enormous array of choices have not necessarily contributed to the quality of communication.
+My interest in phenomenology of digital culture, media philosophy, cybernetics stems vastly from seeing that faster communication technologies and an enormous array of choices have not necessarily contributed to the quality of communication.
 And in this process I look into interpersonal relationships and intersubjectivity.
-The quantity of communication has certainly exponentially increased in the digital era, but humans still struggle with establishing quality in communication.
-As shown in the text feed during the performance, many, if not most participants wound up projecting themselves as single planets circling in their own orbit without much interaction with the Other.
+The quantity of communication has certainly exponentially increased in the digital era, but humans still struggle establishing quality in communication.
+As shown in the text feed during the performance (see below), many, if not most participants wound up projecting themselves as single planets circling in their own orbit without much interaction with others.
 Most comments were self-centered blurbs without creating reactive commentary or showing empathy to one another.
 So the question of velocity of the apparatus became inevitable.
 Has boredom set in because the interface is not fast enough?
-But along with it, the question of who is the apparatus-interface?
-Has the user become it ?
+But along with it, the question arises of who is the apparatus-interface?
+Has the user become that?
 Would a faster interface or multiple interfaces change the outcome?
-I predict that maybe yes and maybe not.
-I know this sounds frustrating, and I accept responsibility if the audience did not completely understand my intention of creating a narrative and a narrative theme.
-But let's think of an current-day IRC chat room: the synchronous conferencing does not necessarily build sequential thinking or empathy.
+I know this sounds frustrating and I accept responsibility if the audience did not completely understand my intention of creating a narrative around a specific theme.
+But let's think of a current-day IRC chat room: the synchronous conferencing does not necessarily build sequential thinking or empathy.
 Too many thoughts are lost in the velocity of the scroll.
 The collective conversation ends up quite often in random individuality.
-A moderator sometimes helps but that's also a form of censorship of the users' desire to be heard and "seen".
+A moderator sometimes helps but can also become a bias.
 And the faster the exchange, the lower the quality of the communication.
 The essence of the quality in the communication is the emotional response and the ability to create sequential thought.
-Otherwise we're no better than machines.
+Otherwise, we are no better than machines.
 The core of the issue is that as technology evolves toward inhuman speed, our phenomenology will also continue to change, and this change is inevitable.
 We must accept that we have already changed, and there's no going back.
 Evolution does not stop for nostalgia.
 We must appreciate the past but carry on making the best use of current technologies and make twice the effort against being programmed to death.
-If we accept the prison of becoming functionaries of the machine, a possibility that phenomenologist Vilém Flusser warned against, we'll lose the possibility of freeing the Homo Ludens.
+If we accept the prison of becoming functionaries of the machine, a possibility that Vilém Flusser warned against, we'll lose the possibility of freeing the Homo Ludens.
 In this context, art is of highest importance to create spaces for this Homo Ludens to break away from all this constant programming.
 But there's also something else that will help us break away...

 Where has the freedom gone?

 Dear reader, don't let this become a perverted game where the machine sucks our collective soul and they become us as we become them.
-But I do accept that at some point we meet them in the middle like ships passing in the night.
-No one will notice when we're all hybrids.
+But I do accept that at some point we meet in the middle.
+No one will notice when we are all hybrids.
 Will anyone care?
 Probably not, especially if machines will absorb our empathy.
-Whereas we'll have a real owl on a tree outside or a chip-owl next to our pillow, life will go on as (un)usual.
+Whereas we'll have a real owl on a tree or a chip-owl next to our pillow, life will go on as (un)usual.

+LOVE!
 Yes, love will save us.
-Please dear reader break away from the binary limitations.
+Please, dear reader, break away from the binary limitations.
 Sharing means caring, share yourselves and love one another.
-Get out there and have fun Homo Ludens, with each other, as much as with your machines of loving grace.
+Get out there and have fun, Homo Ludens, with each other, as much as with your machines of loving grace.

 And dear participating audience, I love you!
 May we find our way out of the matrix.
-Or at the very least, when we can no longer find satisfaction in our wonderful machines, that we're not afraid to die trying.
+Or at the very least, when we can no longer find satisfaction in our wonderful machines, that we are not afraid to die trying.

 p.s.
 I also love transmediale and CTM for taking a chance and embarking on this adventurous experiment with A Guy Called Gerald and I.